 Brand Directory: Tiffany & Co.

-In 1868, Tiffany introduced what is usually considered as America’s first chronograph, the split-seconds Tiffany Timer used for engineering and scientific purposes, as well as sporting events.
+In 1868, Tiffany introduced what is usually considered America’s first chronograph, the split-seconds Tiffany Timer used for engineering and scientific purposes, as well as sporting events.

 2007 Swatch and Tiffany & Co. announced a partnership to develop and sell timepieces.

-2011 Court cases follow and Tiffany takes its watchmaking in-housE
+In 2011 Tiffany takes its watchmaking in-house.

-November 24, 2019, LVMH group acquires Tiffany & Co.for a whopping $16.2 billion
+On November 24, 2019, the LVMH group acquires Tiffany & Co.for a whopping $16.2 billion